Project Management with Lean Six Sigma Green Belt Certificate

-Apply for both the Project Management Certificate and a one-quarter certificate (Business Analytics, Digital Marketing, or Leadership and Management) or one quarter of Business Essentials when completing application materials.
-The Business Admissions adviser will work one-on-one with you to determine your third-quarter option.
-The price of an additional quarter is $4,500.
+Apply for both the Project Management Certificate and a one-quarter Business Essentials Specialized Track certificate (Business Analytics, Digital Marketing, or Leadership and Management) when completing application materials.
+The Business Admissions advisor will work one-on-one with you to determine your third-quarter option.

 - Monday – Friday, occasional Saturdays

 - Daytime and evening courses

 - Schedule varies

 Classes are held on the UC San Diego Extension campus in La Jolla or at the off-site University City Center near campus.
 Access to a car or another source of reliable transportation is required for evening and off-site classes.